Mortgage Funding Process: What Happens After You Sign

 What is mortgage funding?

 Mortgage funding is when the lender sends the loan proceeds to the closing agent (title company or attorney).
-The funds are used to pay off the seller (for a purchase), pay off the old loan (for a refinance), and cover closing costs.
+The funds pay the seller (purchase), pay off the old loan (refinance), and cover closing costs.
+Your loan amount, interest rate, and mortgage payment were set at closing—funding is when the lender actually sends the money.

 When does funding happen?